 The Ultrasonic sensor needs 5V power to operate.
 The ESP32 board needs 3.3V power and the display is flexible.
 So we need one side of the breadboard to be on 5V and the other on 3.3V.
-We realize this by using a power module.
-Connect the power module to the breadboard first, but do not connect a power source yet (do this after you have build the complete circuit and verified all connections).
+If your ESP module does not have a 5V pin, you must realize this by for instance using a power module: Connect the power module to the breadboard first, but do not connect a power source yet (do this after you have build the complete circuit and verified all connections).

 The Trig and Echo pins of the sensor can be connected to pin 4 and 5 of the ESP32 module.
 For the display, we connect SDA to pin 23 and SCL to pin 19:

 When you connect it all, it looks like (do not connect a battery yet):

 Make ESP module ready for use in Arduino IDE

 Start the Arduino IDE.
 Choose File > Preferences.
 At “Additional Boards Managers URLs” enter